mhanf/ShinyFriendlyCaptcha/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-The goal of ShinyFriendlyCaptcha is to …
+The goal of ShinyFriendlyCaptcha is to provide [Friendly Captcha](https://friendlycaptcha.com/) to Shiny apps.

+## Features

+Friendly Captcha is a privacy-oriented alternative to Google Recaptcha to protect websites against spam and bots.

+Main features :

+-   Cryptographic bot protection
+-   No labeling tasks for users
+-   No tracking and cookies
+-   Fully accessible
+-   Guaranteed availability with SLA
+-   GDPR compliance agreements

 ## Installation